YanielCarreno/dhrta/README.md

 1.2 To run an example:

-         roslaunch mrga mrga_strategy.launch
+         roslaunch dhrta dhrta_mission_execution.launch

 1.3 The results:

-The allocation_solution.txt file located in the mrga package shows the allocation's results.
-This results can be added to the PDDL problem files to generate plans using the steps in the TASK PLANNING section.
+The allocation_solution.txt file located in the dhrta package shows the allocation's results.
+The file contains all the goalas and the robot in charge of executing them.
+For instance, (poi_rock_analysis wp42)[rexrov0] defines the goal (written in PDDL format) is executed by robot rexrov0.
+These results can be added to the PDDL problem files to generate plans using the steps in the Task Planning section.

-### 2. TASK PLANNING
+### 2. Task Planning

 2.1 First folder (constrained_domain) contains the domain and problems that consider